What is spousal maintenance?

 When does spousal maintenance end?

-There are three scenarios when the spousal maintenance ends:
+There are three scenarios when spousal maintenance will automatically end:

-3. If the receiver of the maintenance re-marries
+- If the receiver of the maintenance remarries or enters into a civil partnership

-If there is a reason the provider of the spousal maintenance has stopped paying, such as an obvious change in their circumstances (e.g., they have lost their job), then it's wise to try and resolve things yourself by negotiating a new payment schedule.
+If there is a reason the provider of the spousal maintenance has stopped paying, such as an obvious change in their circumstances like if they have lost their job, then it’s wise to try and resolve things yourself by negotiating a new payment schedule.
+If there is an existing order for spousal maintenance, the paying person can apply to the court to suspend payments if they lose their job.

 A consent order is the document that legalises your agreed financial split and ends any future claims.
 The spousal arrangement should be included in the consent order to ensure that you’re protected against claims in the future.